OmarIthawi/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 topic_id
 ---------------------

   The unique identifier for the teams topic associated with the team.
-Topics are defined by course team members in **Advanced Settings** in Studio.
-The definition of a topic includes a name, description, and a unique topic ID.
+Topics, including an ID for each topic, are defined by course team members in **Advanced Settings** in Studio.

 ---------------------
 date_created